-Rural migrant workers have, for the last two decades, been the most important engine for growth in China’s labour market and now make up about 36 percent of the total workforce of approximately 807 million.
-The number of rural labourers working in China's urban areas increased by 1.8 million in 2018 to reach 288.4 million, according to the most recent annual survey conducted by the National Bureau of Statistics (NBS).
-However, the growth rate in the number of migrant workers has declined steadily from a high of 5.4 percent in 2010 to just 0.6 percent in 2018, and it is likely that growth will level off entirely in the next few years as fewer young people enter the work force and older workers retire.
+Rural migrant workers, for the last two decades, have been the most important engine for growth in China’s labour market and now make up about 36 percent of the total workforce of approximately 807 million.
+The number of rural labourers working in China's urban areas increased by 2.4 million in 2019 to reach 290.8 million, according to the most recent annual survey conducted by the National Bureau of Statistics (NBS).
+The growth rate of 0.8 percent was slightly higher than the 0.6 percent growth recorded in 2018 but still much lower than the highspeed growth a decade ago when migrant worker numbers increased by 5.4 percent in 2010.

-The NBS survey divides migrant workers into those working in a town or city close to their home area, usually within the same county (乡内) and those working in cities further afield (乡外).
-The number of short-distance migrants increased by 0.9 percent in 2017 to reach 116 million, while the number of long-distance migrants rose by 0.5 percent, to stand at about 173 million – see chart below).
+The NBS survey divides migrant workers into those working in a town or city close to their home area, usually within the same county (乡内), and those working in cities further afield (乡外).
+The number of short-distance migrant workers increased by 0.7 percent in 2019 to reach nearly 117 million, while the number of long-distance migrant workers rose by 0.9 percent, to stand at about 174 million (see chart below).
 By the end of 2019, about 135 million long-distance migrant workers had established a long-term presence in the cities.

-The number of short-distance migrants has increased at a much faster rate than long-distance migrants over the last decade; a 30 percent increase since 2010 compared with 12 percent for long-distance migrants.
+The number of short-distance migrant workers has increased at a much faster rate than long-distance migrant workers over the last decade; a 30 percent increase since 2010 compared with 13 percent for long-distance migrant workers.
 Smaller cities in inland areas have opened up, providing employment opportunities closer to home, while major cities such as Beijing and Shanghai have imposed even greater restrictions on migrant workers and their families.
 About 74 percent of all migrant workers are now employed in their own province.
 Only 26 percent travelled outside their own province for work, mainly to major cities and manufacturing centres in the coastal areas.
 Moreover, there was actually a slight decrease of 1.1 percent in the number of trans-province migrant workers last year.
-About 40 percent of migrant workers are employed in their home area, while the remaining 34 percent found work outside their home area but within their own province, usually provincial capitals or prefectural cities etc. See graph below.
+About 40 percent of migrant workers are employed in their home area, while the remaining 34 percent found work outside their home area but within their own province, usually provincial capitals or prefectural cities (see graph below).

-The migration of labour in China is often seen as a simple, unidirectional movement from the less well developed western and central regions to the manufacturing and urban centres of the east.
-While this may have been broadly accurate ten years ago, just 55 percent of China’s migrant workers are currently employed in the more economically developed eastern provinces, while 42 percent combined work in the central and western regions.
-The fastest growth rates in rural migrant labour have been in the west of China with negative growth in the east and northeast in 2018.
+The migration of labour in China is often seen as a simple, unidirectional movement from the less developed western and central regions to the manufacturing and urban centres of the east.
+Although this may have been broadly accurate ten years ago, just 54 percent of China’s migrant workers are currently employed in the more economically developed eastern provinces.

-As the traditional manufacturing hub of the Pearl River Delta continues to contract, its migrant worker population fell by 1.86 million (3.9 percent) in 2018 to stand at 45.4 million.
-The population of the Jiangsu, Shanghai, Zhejiang region also declined by 1.1 percent to 54 million, while the Beijing, Tianjin, Hebei urban region saw a population rebound of 0.9 percent after a 1.2 percent decline in 2018 that was partially a result of the evictions of migrant workers from shanty towns in the outskirts of Beijing at the end of 2017 and early 2018.
-Meanwhile, the population of the Yangtze River Delta increased slightly in 2018 to stand at 54.5 million.
+The migrant worker population in the traditional manufacturing hub of the Pearl River Delta continued to decline in 2019, falling by 1.2 million (2.6 percent) to stand at 44.2 million.
+The population of the Jiangsu, Shanghai, Zhejiang region also declined by 1.1 percent to 54 million, while the Beijing, Tianjin, Hebei urban region saw a population rebound of 0.9 percent after a 1.2 percent decline in 2018 that was partially a result of the evictions of migrant workers from shanty towns in the outskirts of Beijing in late 2017 and early 2018.

 Age, gender and education

-The overall gender balance of migrant workers in 2018 was 65.2 percent male, 34.8 percent female, about the same proportion as urban workers.
-However, the gender gap for short-distance migrants was significantly narrower, with a ratio of 61.4 percent male to 38.6 percent female, suggesting that it is slightly easier for women to find employment closer to home where family support is stronger.
+The overall gender distribution of migrant workers in 2019 was 64.9 percent male, 35.1 percent female, roughly the same distribution as urban workers.
+However, the gender gap for short-distance migrant workers was significantly narrower, with women comprising 39.4 percent of the working population, suggesting that it is slightly easier for women to find employment closer to home where family support is stronger.

 The average age of migrant workers in China has increased steadily over the last decade as fewer young people enter the workforce and older workers with no pension protection are forced to continue working.
-The average age in 2019 was 40.8 years compared to just 34-years-old in 2008.
-The first-generation of migrant workers are already well over 50-years-old but many are still employed simply because they do not have a proper pension and cannot afford to retire.
-At the same time, population controls have limited the number the younger people entering the workforce.
-As a consequence, there has been a dramatic shift in the age composition of the migrant workforce over the last decade.
-The proportion of workers aged 16 to 30-years-old fell from 42 percent in 2010 to less than 28 percent in 2018, while the proportion of workers over 40-years-old jumped from 34 percent in 2010 to 48 percent last year, with workers over 50-years-old accounting for more than 22.4 percent of the total.
-The distribution of migrant workers in the four age groups 21-30, 31-40, 41-50, and over 50 is now basically even.
-See chart below.
+The average age in 2019 was 40.8 years compared to just 34 years in 2008, and one-quarter of all migrant workers are now over 50 years of age.
+The proportion of workers aged 16 to 30 meanwhile fell from 42 percent in 2010 to 25.1 percent in 2018, while the proportion of workers over the age of 40 jumped from 34 percent in 2010 to 49.4 percent last year.
+The distribution of migrant workers in the four age groups 21-30, 31-40, 41-50, and over 50 is now basically even (see chart below).

 The average age of short-distance migrant workers is 45.5 years, with a remarkable 35.9 percent over 50 years of age.
-For long-distance migrant workers, the average age is 36 years, with only 13 percent over 50 years, indicating that it is easier for older migrant workers with families as well as for women to find employment closer to home.
+For long-distance migrant workers, the average age is 36 years, with only 13 percent over 50 years, indicating that it is easier for older migrant workers with families, as well as for women of all ages, to find employment closer to home.

 Employment patterns and wages

-Services, including transport and logistics, now account for more than half (50.5 percent) of all migrant worker employment.
-The proportion of migrant workers employed in manufacturing has fallen dramatically from 36.7 percent in 2010 to 27.9 percent in 2018, reflecting both the decline in China’s manufacturing industry and greater opportunities for migrant workers in other sectors.
-The proportion of migrant workers in the construction industry meanwhile reached 22.3 percent in 2014, at the height of the infrastructure, residential and commercial property building boom, but has declined steadily since, dropping to 18.6 percent in 2018, or about 54 million workers.
+Services, including transport and logistics, now account for 51 percent of all migrant worker employment.
+The proportion of migrant workers employed in manufacturing has fallen dramatically from 36.7 percent in 2010 to 27.4 percent in 2019, reflecting both the decline in China’s manufacturing industry and greater opportunities for migrant workers in other sectors.
+The proportion of migrant workers in the construction industry reached 22.3 percent in 2014, at the height of the infrastructure, residential and commercial property building boom, but has declined steadily since, dropping to 18.7 percent in 2019, or about 54 million workers.

-Wage levels for migrant workers have grown steadily albeit increasingly slowly over the last decade with the average monthly wage in 2018 standing at 3,721 yuan, up 6.8 percent from the previous year.
-The highest-paid sectors for migrant workers in 2018 were transport and logistics (4,345 yuan per month) and construction (4,209 yuan per month), while those employed in hotel and catering services, household services, repairs etc were not only the lowest paid, earning just over 3,000 yuan per month, but also had the lowest wage increases, just 4.3 percent and 6.0 percent respectively.
-See table below.
+Wage levels for migrant workers have grown steadily, albeit increasingly slowly, over the last decade, with the average monthly wage in 2019 standing at 3,962 yuan, up 6.5 percent from the previous year.
+The highest-paid sectors for migrant workers were transport and logistics (4,667 yuan per month) and construction (4,567 yuan per month), while those employed in hotel and catering services, and household services, repairs, etc., were not only the lowest paid, earning just over 3,000 yuan per month, but also had the lowest wage increases at 4.5 percent and 4.2 percent, respectively (see table below).